Dundas County Militia: War of 1812

 Battle of Crysler's Farm – On 10 November, a force of Glengarry and Stormont Militia engaged the Americans at the Battle of Hoople's Creek and on 11 November, they, along with the Dundas Militia, Leeds Militia, Canadian Fencibles, the 49th Regiment of Foot and the 89th Regiment of Foot, engaged the main American force at John Crysler's farm in Williamsburg township.
 Capt.
 John Crysler was now in command of the Dundas Militia and, with Major Henry Merkley, led the regiment bravely at the battle, where they served as stretcher bearers, skirmishers, and helped supply ammunition.

 Salmon River Raid – In February 1814, the American forces near French Mills began leaving their supply depots and garrisons for Plattsburgh and Sackett's Harbor.
 On the 19th, a British Canadian force including the Dundas Militia crossed to the Salmon River, setting fire to the abandoned boats and barracks of the Americans, capturing considerable amounts of ammunition and supplies to bring back to Dundas.

 From September 1812 until the end of the war, the 1st Dundas Regiment was engaged in building and garrisoning earthworks and blockhouses along the St. Lawrence River.
-One such earthwork was located at Point Iroquois.
-The initial earthwork was reconstructed as a blockhouse in 1814 was named Fort Needless due to its inactivity so late in the war.
+One such earthwork was located at Point Iroquois, and named Fort Provost.
+The initial earthwork was reconstructed as a blockhouse in 1814 was renamed Fort Needless due to its inactivity so late in the war.

 In mid-1813, two volunteer cavalry troops were raised in the area and filled with men from the Dundas Militia.
 Captain Fraser's Troop of Provincial Light Dragoons and Captain Adam's Troop of Provincial Light Dragoons both fought alongside the Dundas Militia at Crysler's Farm.